Thysbelon/gbs2midi/README.md

 The gbsplay executable must be in the same folder as the gbs2midi executable for the program to work.

-The midi files exported by this program are meant to be used with my [LV2 synthesizer plugin Nelly GB](https://github.com/Thysbelon/Nelly-GB-synth), which converts the midi events back into Game Boy APU register writes and renders the audio using an emulated Game Boy APU.
+The midi files exported by this program are meant to be used with my [LV2 and CLAP synthesizer plugin Nelly GB](https://github.com/Thysbelon/Nelly-GB-synth), which converts the midi events back into Game Boy APU register writes and renders the audio using an emulated Game Boy APU.
 This makes it possible to play back and edit Game Boy music in a way that sounds accurate to the original.

 ## Usage Tips